atsaloli/cf-health-check/cf-health-check.md

 - Clean up your hub to remove entries for nodes that have been decommissioned (to improve hub performance and increase readability for humans).
 - Use splaytime and ifelasped to reduce agent and server load. http://evolvethinking.com/cfengine-best-practices-deployment-upgrades-and-scaling/
 - Make CFEngine policy servers in redundant pairs. http://evolvethinking.com/cfengine-best-practices-deployment-upgrades-and-scaling/
+- Try to stay up to date on your CFEngine software version as the software is continously improved.

 ## Quality Control / Testing